surgiie/blade-cli/README.md

 ### Custom Save Directory

-All files will get saved to the current directory as `<filename>.rendered.<extension>` or simply `<filename>.rendered` if the file does not have an extension.
-If you wish to save to a custom directory use the `--save-directory='custom-dir'` option to specify a directory to write the file to:
+All files will get saved to the current directory as `<filename>.rendered.<extension>` or simply `<filename>.rendered` if the file does not have an extension when you do not provide a custom directory to save the rendred file to.
+This is to avoid overwriting the file you are rendering.
+If you wish to save to a custom directory use the `--save-directory` option to specify a directory to write the file to:

 ```
 php blade render ./person.yml \